"An eye for an eye and a tooth for a tooth will leave everyone blind and toothless."

-Further details of the course content, method of study and assessment structure can be found in the Key Stage 4 Options booklet.
+Further details of the course content, method of study and assessment structure can be found in the KS4 Options booklet.

 Key Stage 5

-We currently offer AS and A2 in Religious Studies.
-Students are studying the AQA course which has three units covering the Philosophy, Ethics and Christianity.
-They look at arguments for the existence of god, evil and suffering, ethical theories, application of theories to life issues for humans and animals, free will, conscience and many other papers.
-The course is examined in two 3 hour exams at the end of A Level.
+We currently offer A Level Religious Studies.
+We follow the AQA course, which has three units covering Philosophy, Ethics and Christianity.
+They look at arguments for the existence of God; evil and suffering; ethical theories and the application of theories to life issues for humans and animals; free will; conscience - and many other topics.
+The course is examined in two three-hour exams at the end of the two years.
 Full details of the courses offered by the Hitchin Schools Sixth Form Consortium are shown in the Consortium Prospectus.

 Ben Adams, teaching all Key Stages including GCSE and A Level classes.